Phi Beta Sigma: Phi Beta Sigma's contributions to the Harlem Renaissance

-In 1922, Founder Taylor called for the assembly of the Black Greek-lettered organizations of Howard University to discuss the formation of a governing council.
-Although the efforts of Taylor failed on that particular day, they would sow the seeds for what was to become the National Pan-Hellenic Council eight years later.
+In 1922, Founder Taylor called for the assembly of the Black Greek-letter organizations at Howard University to discuss the formation of a governing council.
+Although Taylor’s efforts failed on that particular day, they would later be understood as part of the broader movement initiated by Alpha Kappa Alpha sorority through its 1921 invitation to all Black Greek-letter organizations—an effort that culminated eight years later in the formation of the National Pan-Hellenic Council.

 In March 1924, the name of the fraternity's official publication, The Phi Beta Sigma Journal, was changed to The Crescent Magazine.
 The magazine's name change was suggested by members of the Mu chapter at Lincoln University to reference the symbolic meaning of the crescent to the fraternity.
 At the 1924 conclave, a special exhibit introduced the concept of the "Bigger and Better Negro Business".
-This would lead to the establishment of Bigger and Better Business as a national program at the 1925 conclave.
+This would lead to the establishment of Bigger and Better Business as a national program at the 1925 Conclave.
 At the 1928 Conclave, held in Louisville, Kentucky, the tradition of branding the skin with a hot iron was officially sanctioned by the fraternity as part of its initiation process.

 Sigma and the Great Depression

-At the 1929 Conclave held in New York City, Carter G. Woodson was invited as a guest speaker and saw the creation of the Distinguished Service chapter.
+At the 1929 Conclave held in New York City, Carter G. Woodson was invited as a guest speaker and saw the creation of the Distinguished Service Chapter.
 The fall of 1929 saw the crash of the nation's stock markets.
 Like many other organizations during this period, Phi Beta Sigma faced financial difficulties.
-With brothers faced with financial worries, some members were forced to leave their respective institutions due to a lack of funds to continue their educations; several chapters became inactive.
+With brothers facing financial worries, some members were forced to leave their respective institutions due to a lack of funds to continue their education; several chapters became inactive.
 The fraternity saw its income drastically shrink to the point of nearly disappearing completely.
 As a result of the bank closures, the remaining funds of the fraternity were frozen.